 In the not so distant past, Fuengirola used to be a small fishing village.
-However, in the last few decades, it has grown and grown to become the modern, desirable destination that it is today.
-Featuring a number of amenities and facilities, the seaside town is a popular resort for tourists, offering a seven kilometre-long promenade dotted with attractive beach areas for relaxing and taking in the town’s many charms.
+Over the last few decades, however, it has grown rapidly to become the modern, highly-coveted destination it is today.
+Featuring a a diverse array of amenities and facilities, the seaside town is a popular resort for tourists, offering a seven kilometre-long promenade dotted with attractive beach areas for relaxing and taking in the town’s many charms.

-Plus, while the town has become more modernised over the years, there are many neighbourhoods within the town – including its “sister” district of Los Boliches – which remain traditionally Spanish.
-They are definitely worth a visit, as they’ll give you a real insight into the Spanish culture and way of life.
+Furthermore, while Fuengirola has become consolidated as a modern tourist resort over the years, there are many neighbourhoods within the town – including its “sister” district of Los Boliches – which remain traditionally Spanish.
+They are definitely worth a visit, as they will give you a fascinating insight into Spanish culture and the local way of life.

-If you come into the town via the coastal road, you will arrive in Fuengirola’s Los Boliches District where there is a fantastic open-air market held twice a week.
-It’s one of the biggest in the area too, so it’s definitely worth visiting if you get the chance.
+If you travel into town via the coastal road, you will first arrive in Los Boliches, where a bustling open-air market is held twice a week (Tuesday and Saturday).
+It is one of the biggest in the area too, so definitely worth visiting if you get the chance.

 Fuengirola is located approximately 28 kilometres west of Málaga-Costa del Sol Airport, on the main road towards Marbella and bordering Mijas municipality.
 It can be reached quickly via the autovia (highway) or at a more leisurely pace along a picturesque coastal route through Torremolinos and Benalmádena.

 Fuengirola is also well-serviced by buses, and is the last stop on the Renfe Cercanías local rail link from Málaga city – including a convenient stop at the airport.